-Providing you with the data neccessary to understand and improve how students navigate religious diversity
+Providing you with the data necessary to understand and improve how students navigate religious and worldview diversity

 Campus climate assessment has been instrumental in helping colleges and universities grapple with issues of religious and spiritual identity.
-As religious diversity becomes an increasingly salient and divisive reality in American public discourse and civic life, many colleges and universities are asking how their campus can cultivate a more inclusive environment.
+As religious diversity became an increasingly salient and divisive reality in American public discourse and civic life, many colleges and universities asked how their campus could cultivate a more inclusive environment.

 The CRSCS was developed in 2009 and piloted by Dr. Alyssa Rockenbach of North Carolina State University and Dr. Matthew Mayhew of New York University.
-The climate scales on the survey are theoretically based on the framework established by Hurtado, Milem, Clayton-Pedersen, and Allen (1999), which models the interrelated elements of campus climate for racial/ethnic diversity.
+The survey climate scales are based on the theoretical framework established by Hurtado, Milem, Clayton-Pedersen, and Allen (1999), which models the interrelated elements of campus climate for racial/ethnic diversity.

 In 2011, Drs.
-Rockenbach and Mayhew partnered with Interfaith Youth Core to integrate new measures specific to interfaith action and related attitudinal and behavioral outcomes.
+Rockenbach and Mayhew partnered with IFYC to integrate new measures specific to interfaith action and related attitudinal and behavioral outcomes.

-Administered at more than 50 diverse colleges and universities to date, the CRSCS can help your campus answer such questions as:
+Administered at over 60 diverse colleges and universities, the CRSCS helps campuses answer such questions as:

-If these questions resonate with existing or emerging priorities and concerns on your campus, we invite you to participate in the Spring 2015 administration of the CRSCS.
+If these questions resonate with existing concerns or emerging priorities for your campus, contact us for more information about a future administration of the CRSCS.